Post

 2. Concrete strategies – individual classes that implement the interface, each encapsulating a specific algorithm.

-3. Context class – holds a reference to a Strategy object and delegates the work to it.
-The context does not know which concrete strategy it is using; it only interacts through the interface.
+3. Context class – holds a reference to a Strategy and delegates the work to it.
+The context never knows which concrete strategy it is using.

 Implementation